codergirl-al/codergirl-al/README.md

 ## Hello friend. 🚀

-I am Albina, a 19 year old tech freak.
-Below is an overview of what you'll find on my GitHub

 ### 🤓 Current plans and projects I am working on:
 - Blockchain Development (Solidity, Smart Contracts, Ethereum)
 - Web Development and e-commerce projects (freelancing)